LCAV/easy-dsp/docs/docs/data-handlers.md

 ### Using it

-You can use it from the python code like any other data handler:
+You can use it from the Python code like any other data handler:

 ```python
 import browserinterface